-We know Coral are one of the best betting sites for rewarding loyal customers and if you do a lot of novelty betting I can almost guarantee the bookie will push special deals your way.
+We know Coral are one of the best betting sites for rewarding loyal customers and if you do a lot of novelty betting then you can expect the bookie to push special deals your way.

-Based in Malta with a European outlook you will find more non-UK markets with Betway than any other bookie we list.
+Based in the UK but with a far more European outlook you will find more non-UK markets with Unibet than any other bookie we list.
 At the time of writing the bookie are providing lines on over 10 TV shows, 5 awards ceremonies, several elections and about another 15 other markets to do with movies, current affairs, sport and more.
 UK specials are also fully covered.

 Huge Depth of Market

 The giant of British bookmaking has a vast depth of market when it comes to specials and great prices to go with it.
 Not only do Hill’s provide outright markets on every standard market you can imagine they also provide many other lines to go with it.
 You are not going to get a load of offers and features but if its depth of market you are after then this has to be one of your novelty betting sites.
 For example if you are betting on the Oscars you can wager on every single awards category and that is not very common with other bookmakers.